mohammadtakneshan/Sentiment-Analysis-on-a-Custom-Dataset/README.md

-Here’s the updated README with instructions to use **Anaconda Navigator** and its Python interpreter:

----

 # Sentiment Analysis on a Custom Dataset

 This project is a web-based application for analyzing sentiment in user-provided text.
 It supports multiple languages and provides an interactive interface for input and output visualization.